alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Is how to create an initially empty string.

-- A string should not normally be mutated, each unique string exists only once in the string pool, changing one would impact all usages everywhere in a program.
+- A string should not normally be mutated, each unique string exists only once in the string pool, changing one would impact all other usages everywhere in a program.

 - Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.

--  The STRING word points to the string pool storage and gives it a name.
+-  The STRING word creates a new word that points to the string pool storage and gives it a name.

 Just as you can create a STRING you can also create a number of strings.